Hull House Music School: History

 The Hull House Music School was situated on the fourth floor of the Hull House Children's House.
 It was started in the fourth year of Hull House's existence, although Smith and Hannig, who were its heads, had almost from the beginning held weekly classes there.
-The music school was designed to give a thorough musical instruction to a limited number of children.
 From the beginning, they were taught to compose.
 Instruction was given in piano, organ, violin and singing.
 Applicants were tested and received at the discretion of the teachers.
 Occasional public recitals were given.
 The school was designed to provide a thorough musical education to a limited number of talented children.
 All pupils admitted to the instrumental department were obliged to enter classes in singing.
 In addition to Smith and Hannig, teachers included Gertrude Smith (sister of Eleanor), Charles Cornish, and Josephine Trott.
 Since the beginning of Hull House, a Christmas concert was regularly given on the Sunday of Christmas week; after the establishment of the music school, it was rendered by the Hull House Music School.